 - What is a profile of a company that most likely won’t be able to innovate?

 These are the companies where:

-- Where short term profits are more important that long-term value for the customers,
+- Where short-term profits are more important than long-term value for the customers

 - Where employees are always busy with firefighting and simply don’t have free time to think about something new, and

 - Where informational silos limit the exchange of information between the departments

 We can go ahead and list more behavior patterns that have negative influence on the innovative potential.
 My point is that the innovative companies will do exactly the opposite things.
 Do you need to measure how innovative your company is?
 Quantify and measure those behavior patterns.